lazypower/dasroot-blog/content/2015-05-06-App-Containers-Build-Services-and-Continuous-Delivery-with-juju.md

 to get your creative mind moving as to whats possible here.

-While these charms are simply Proof of Concepts - I plan on iterating over them in my spare time to integrate with other CI systems, and provide a great template to get started charming up your existing docker containers.
+While these charms are simply Proof of Concepts - I plan on iterating over them in my spare time to integrate with CI systems, and provide a great template to get started charming up your existing docker containers.
 It would be awesome to consume something like a compose.yaml and generate charms based on that spec.

 Another day, another time :)

-## What about Logging?
+## What about Logging and the ELK stack?

 This sounds like a great topic for a part 2 - so make sure you stay hungry and keep an eye out for how we're goign to jack into the existing Logstash infrastructure